 Authors' contributions

-EC, SW and GR developed and conducted the analysis with significant support and input from TB and SB.
+EC, SW, FS and GR developed and conducted the analysis with significant support and input from TB and SB.
 TB and SB contributed to the design and undertaking of the E-SEE trial.
-EC drafted the manuscript with substantial input from SW, SB, TB and GR.
+EC drafted the manuscript with substantial input from SW, FS, SB, TB and GR.
 All authors were involved in the critical revision of the manuscript and approve this submitted version.

 Acknowledgements